sliaghat/Bootable-Tic-Tac-Toe/README.md

 This repository contains a **bootable** version of the traditional tic-tac-toe game, fully implemented in x86 assembly (NASM).
 The game runs directly on bare metal, without the need for an operating system.
 This game also features an **unbeatable AI** that uses the minimax algorithm, which means that the computer will never lose (it will either win or draw).

-## Features

-- **Bootable** – boots using GRUB (Multiboot compliant) and runs in 32‑bit protected mode.
-- **VGA Text Mode** – uses memory‑mapped I/O to display the board and messages.
-- **PS/2 Keyboard Polling** – reads user input directly from the keyboard controller.
-- **Unbeatable AI** – implements the minimax algorithm with depth‑based scoring to always make the best move.
-- **Player Choice** – allows you to play as either **X** or **O**.
-- **Rematch Option** – after a game, gives you the option to play again or quit.

 ## How It Works

-The program is a small kernel that takes control of the screen and keyboard.
-It shows a colorful introduction, allows you to choose your symbol, and then enters the main game loop.
-The AI analyzes all possible future board states using the minimax algorithm, ensuring that the computer will never lose.
+This program is a small kernel that takes control of the screen and keyboard.
+It shows an introduction which allows you to choose your symbol, and then enters you into the main game loop.
+The implemented AI analyzes all possible future board states using the minimax algorithm and ensures that the computer will never lose.
 All I/O operations are performed by writing directly to the VGA framebuffer at (`0xB8000`) and polling the keyboard’s data port at (`0x60`).

 ## Acknowledgements
 The boot configuration is based on http://wiki.osdev.org/Bare_Bones.